Number 96 (TV series): Streaming media

 Number 96 to be broadcast on streaming media, recognising its place in the history of Australian television.

 On 22 April 2025, it was announced that the series will be broadcast on Umbrella Entertainment's ad-supported streaming platform Brollie.
 All 35 surviving black and white episodes were available from 16 May 2025, with a special bridging episode explaining the major storylines to bring viewers up to date with the second half of the show, with five colour episodes to be dropped each Friday night from 30 May.

+Monday March 2, 2026 sees the return of the Number 96 TV series to Australian TV screens through Aussie Classics channel 414 on Binge and Foxtel.
+Series continues weekdays 2pm and weeknights replayed from 10pm.